ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Coding_Rules_and_Procedures.md

 We have multiple codebases, but a single repo for issues, so without this cross-linking between commits and issues, it's quite difficult to track what's happening where.

-* Use commit messages to close the relevant issue.
+* If appropriate, use commit messages to close the relevant issue.
 For example:

 > Closes ndlib/planning#2

 See https://help.github.com/articles/closing-issues-via-commit-messages for more details.
+Note that you may *not* want to do this if you need a pull request to clear before closing the issue.

 ### Pull Requests